hoprnet/hoprnet/docs/hopr-documentation/docs/developers/connecting-node.md

 ### 2. Export your HOPR node REST/WebSocket endpoints

-If you followed the ["Running a local HOPR Cluster"](#) section, these will be already exported in your current terminal.
+If you followed the ["Running a local HOPR Cluster"](/developers/starting-local-cluster) section, these will be already exported in your current terminal.
 Otherwise, you can run the following commands to ensure at least your first node's endpoints are exported.

+As an alternative, you an also run a single HOPR node following our [monorepo](https://github.com/hoprnet/hoprnet#develop) instructions.

 <details>
   <summary>Export REST and WebSocket endpoints (from local HOPR cluster)</summary>